ESMT Open Lecture with Sebastian Muschter

 Sebastian Muschter served as the former acting president of LAGeSo, the Berlin Refugee Authority, in the middle of the refugee influx.
 Having moved from the public sector sidelines to the field, Muschter gained a rare insight into the gap between the ideals of public administration and their real impacts for those in need.
 In his new book, Gestalten statt Verwalten!
 Lernen aus der LAGeSo-Krise (Moving from administration to management – lessons from the LAGeSo crisis), Muschter examines LaGeSo’s structural weaknesses, its lack of resources and skills, as well as the increasing pressure from citizens, media, and politicians to come to term with the crisis.

-In this ESMT Open Lecture, Muschter will discuss the arc between LAGeSo and the difficulties in Germany’s entire "political machinery."
-Instead of giving high priority to politics for its own sake, Muschter will argue for improved interaction between politicians and administrators so that the state becomes more crisis-proof and can "deliver better."
+In this ESMT Open Lecture, Muschter discussed the arc between LAGeSo and the difficulties in Germany’s entire "political machinery."
+Instead of giving high priority to politics for its own sake, Muschter argues for improved interaction between politicians and administrators so that the state becomes more crisis-proof and can "deliver better."

 Tuesday, March 20, 2018, 6:00 p.m.

 "Moving from administration to management – lessons from the LAGeSo crisis"

 Speaker: Sebastian Muschter, Senior Vice President for Transfer and Scale, Bertelsmann Foundation